 Gil Eanes tried once but turned back.
 A pilot recruited by Henry the Navigator, he persisted and eventually fulfilled his mission.
 In 1434, he courageously struck westward from the Cape, far into the unknown ocean, then steered south again to complete one of the most important achievements of this phase of the Portuguese Discoveries.

-The year 1488 became a second crucial turning point when Bartolomeu Dias rounded the Cape of Torments, later called the Cape of Good Hope because the nation was confident his unexpected achievement had laid open the route to India.
+The year 1488 became a second crucial turning point when Bartolomeu Dias rounded the Cape of Torments, later called the Cape of Good Hope because the nation was confident his unexpected achievement had laid open the first sea route to India.

 Vasco da Gama, the explorer whose voyages are celebrated in the 16th-century epic poem ‘Os Lusíadas’ (The Lusiads in English) by Portugal’s national poet, Luís Vaz de Camões, led the Portuguese navigators to India in 1498.

 Afonso de Albuquerque conquered Goa in 1510, laying the foundation of Portugal’s eastern empire.
 Following the spice routes, the well-armed Portuguese naus fought the Arabs and drove many of their traders from the seas.